Sue: Are we underwater this week?

 Me: Margaret Thatcher.

 Sue: Why?
 Is the monster supposed to be a metaphor for Thatcher?
 I don’t get it.

-I tell her how Thatcher’s decision to call a snap election in 1983 forced production on Warriors of the Deep to be rushed forward, with regrettable consequences.
+I explain how Thatcher’s decision to call a snap election in 1983 forced Warriors of the Deep to be rushed into production, with regrettable consequences.

 Sue: Add it to her list of crimes, the bitch.